isc-projects/bind9/doc/arm/reference.rst

 .. namedconf:statement:: dnssec-update-mode

-   If this option is set to its default value of ``maintain`` in a zone of type :any:`primary` which is DNSSEC-signed and configured to allow dynamic updates (see :ref:`dynamic_update_policies`), and if :iscman:`named` has access to the private signing key(s) for the zone, then :iscman:`named` automatically signs all new or changed records and maintains signatures
+   If this option is set to its default value of ``maintain`` in a zone of :any:`type primary` which is DNSSEC-signed and configured to allow dynamic updates (see :ref:`dynamic_update_policies`), and if :iscman:`named` has access to the private signing key(s) for the zone, then :iscman:`named` automatically signs all new or changed records and maintains signatures